plone/plone.formwidget.namedfile/plone/formwidget/namedfile/widget.rst

   <input type="radio"... id="widget.id.image-replace"...
   <input type="file"... id="widget.id.image-input"...

-Since we did not upload a real image, no scale is shown.
+Note: since we did not save anything, no scale is shown.

 Notice how there are radio buttons to decide whether to upload a new file or keep the existing one.
 If the '.action' field is not submitted or is